#

 May 8, 2026

 Let’s be honest: no one likes to feel tricked.
-If employees see phishing tests as a "gotcha" exercise, you risk creating a culture of fear that discourages the very behavior you want to encourage, which is reporting.
+If your security phishing simulation feels like a "gotcha" exercise, you risk creating a culture of fear.
+This discourages the very behavior you want to see—reporting suspicious emails.
 A successful program hinges on a positive employee experience.
-The true purpose of a phishing simulation is to create a safe space for learning, not a system for punishment.
+The true purpose is to create a safe space for learning, not a system for punishment.
 When your team understands the goal is to build skills and protect everyone, they become active partners in your security strategy.
 This shift from fear to empowerment is the foundation of a resilient security culture and a core principle of effective Human Risk Management.

 A phishing simulation is a controlled cybersecurity exercise designed to test your organization's resilience against phishing attacks.
 Think of it as a fire drill for your inbox.
 Instead of a real fire, you send employees realistic but harmless phishing emails to see how they react.
 The goal is to measure their ability to identify and correctly report a suspicious message without putting any actual data at risk.
 This proactive approach moves beyond simple awareness posters and provides concrete data on a critical area of human risk, turning abstract threats into measurable performance indicators.